MRCIEU/bbj-a-import/README.md

-# Import Japan Biobank GWAS
+# Import Biobank Japan GWAS

 Data downloaded from here: http://jenger.riken.jp/en/result

-The `jbb-a-metadata.csv` is created manually from the HTML tables on that page.
+The `bbj-a-metadata.csv` is created manually from the HTML tables on that page.

 ## Define data location